pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 ## Assignment

+### Python Usage

+**Follow the demonstrations in class to perform some example python computation.
+Once completed use bpython's save feature to record your command history and save it into `~/intro-programming/assignment_2/python_history.py`.**

 Run bpython and experiment with these assignments.
 You can save your command history for submission through the interface.